 Welcome...
 I'm a qualified integrative counsellor trained to work in different ways including CBT.

-I'm also trained in other models of working, which means that I can respond flexibly and sensitively to your situation, offering different psychological tools and strategies.
-This is especially useful for longer term work or issues that involve greater talking through and understanding.
+I'm trained in different ways of working, which means that I can respond flexibly and sensitively to your situation, offering different psychological tools and strategies.
+This is useful for longer term work or issues that involve greater talking through and understanding.
 We are all as uniquely different as are our situations, and so a flexible response offers more choice and options.

-Sometimes, all we need is to speak to someone who understands our difficulties and can help navigate through a life-stage.
-Sometimes it's working with longer term problems that have plagued us over longer periods of time.
+- Sometimes, we need is to speak to someone who understands our difficulties and can help us navigate through a life-stage.

-Whether you are trying to cope with emotional distress, such as anxiety or depression, relationship problems, stress or otherwise, please feel free to contact me to discuss further.
+- Whether you are trying to cope with emotional distress, anxiety, depression, relationship problems, stress or otherwise, please give me a call to find out more.

 How I work